jason-whitted/redux-101/03-basics/README-03-actions.md

 # Actions
-In Redux when we refer to an "action" we typically are NOT referring to the object that sent to dispatch (and subsequently to the reducer).
+In Redux when we refer to an "action" we typically are NOT referring to the object that is sent to dispatch (and subsequently to the reducer).

 `{ type: string, payload?: any }`